jeff-wise/haskell-starter-kit-blog/README.md

 use Haskell!
 Stack allows us to write *Haskell scripts* that can be run on the command line as executables.
 We get the best of both worlds -- simple, self-contained scripts and the full power of Haskell.
-Futheremore, because our script is written in Haskell, it has full access to the types and functions in our application.
+Futhermore, because our script is written in Haskell, it has full access to the types and functions in our application.
 This can be very convenient.